If you have an

 Boys, by Jamie O'Neill.

-the Third Tuesday Gay Men's Book Club, a new book discussion
+Third Tuesday Gay Men's Book Club, a new book discussion

-group open to all gay men, at Shakespeare &
+group open to all gay men, at Shakespeare & Co.

-beverages for sale.
-Zinc Bar, 82 West 3rd Street (btw
+Zinc Bar, 82 West 3rd Street (btw Thompson &

-Mike for Women & Trans, featuring writers
+Mike for Women & Trans, featuring writers Clare

 Repetto.
 Bring your poetry, your prose, your songs, and